chrisdoc/thesis/thesis.md

 ##### Import Data

-This section describes the process to import both raster and the a road network into the database.
+This section describes the process to import both raster and the road network into the database.
 Raster data is simply an image where each pixel corresponds to a coordinate in world space.
 A raster image defines a grid spacing which defines how far in meters pixel are away.
 A grid